Rajeev-B-R/Fellowship/Python Basics/README.md

 4. Print the calendar of a given month and year.
 (Calendar.py)
 5. Calculate number of days between two dates.
 (DateDiff.py)
 6. Check whether a specified value is contained in a group of values.
 (ValValues.py)
+7. Create a histogram from given list of integers.
+(Histogram.py)

 ## Basic Core Programs